ye-guo/ye-guo.github.io/_pages/about.md

 I have multiple positions available for Ph.D. students in the Sept.
 2026 batch.
 In general, applicants should have the following qualifications:

-1) For the Ph.D. program without master's degrees, the applicant is expected to receive his/her bachelor's degree from a 985 or equal-level university (e.g., universities with exceptional strengths in power and energy, emerging high-level universities, or renowned universities outside mainland China) with an excellent ranking;
+1) For the Ph.D. program without master's degrees, the applicant is expected to receive his/her bachelor's degree from a Chinese 985 or equal-level university (e.g., universities with exceptional strengths in power and energy, emerging high-level universities, or renowned universities outside mainland China) with an excellent ranking;

-2) For the Ph.D. program with master's degrees, the applicant is expected to receive his/her master's degree from a 985 or equal-level university with outstanding research capability and outcome;
+2) For the Ph.D. program with master's degrees, the applicant is expected to receive his/her master's degree from a Chinese 985 or equal-level university with outstanding research capability and outcome;

 3) If you do not satisfy the requirements above, but have a strong willingness and passion for research excellence, you are still welcome to contact me;